SSWConsulting/SSW.Rules.Content/rules/login-security-do-you-know-the-correct-error-message-for-an-incorrect-user-name-or-password/rule.md

 ---
 type: rule
 archivedreason:
-title: Login Security - Do you know the appropriate error message for an invalid username or password entry?
+title: Log in Security - Do you know the appropriate error message for an invalid username or password entry?
 guid: 12631c53-8bcb-4a4b-99e3-0379a8639927
 uri: login-security-do-you-know-the-correct-error-message-for-an-incorrect-user-name-or-password
 created: 2015-02-16T03:17:47.0000000Z